ethanlee928/spark-vllm-docker/README.md

-# vLLM Ray Cluster Node Docker for DGX Spark
+# vLLM Docker Optimized for DGX Spark (single or multi-node)

 This repository contains the Docker configuration and startup scripts to run a multi-node vLLM inference cluster using Ray.
 It supports InfiniBand/RDMA (NCCL) and custom environment configuration for high-performance setups.

+While it was primarily developed to support multi-node inference, it works just as well on a single node setups.

 ## Table of Contents